Drawing of what a soccer match in the late 1800s might have looked like. Image courtesy of Goal-Post.

 "It's nothing like the soccer we know today," Allaway said.

-Diagram of a football field, from Beadle's Dime Book of Cricket and Football, published in 1866.
-"The lines, a, b, are the goal lines, and those on each side, c, d, at right angles with them, are the touch lines; while the centre dotted line is marked on
+Diagram from Beadle's Dime Book of Cricket and Football.
+"The lines, a, b, are the goal lines, and those on each side, c, d, at right angles with them, are the touch lines; while the centre dotted line is marked on either side (s. p.) by side-posts."

 Let us allow Chadwick to take us through soccer in 1866.